-In these cases, Directors of Logistics are expected to master the software and work with the business’ 3PL to optimize operations — or, if neither is delivering results, find a new logistics solution altogether.
+In these cases, Directors of Logistics are expected to master the software and work with the business’ 3PL to optimise operations — or, if neither is delivering results, find a new logistics solution altogether.

-The role of Logistics Director is highly collaborative in nature, both internally and externally.
+The role of Logistics Director is highly collabourative in nature, both internally and externally.
 As a member of senior management, the Director of Logistics has to be able to communicate and connect with both executives and warehouse employees, and balance the demands of each.

 Externally, Directors of Logistics act as liaisons between their brand and the companies that make, ship, and deliver their products.
-This aspect of the role is absolutely critical, as well-maintained business relationships with manufacturers, suppliers, and carriers create strong, mutually beneficial partnerships that often result in cost-savings.
+This aspect of the role is absolutely critical, as well-maintained business relationships with manufacturers, suppliers, and couriers create strong, mutually beneficial partnerships that often result in cost-savings.

 As one of the only individuals with a deep understanding of all the moving pieces (and prices) in a brand’s logistics network, Logistics Directors are well-positioned to create and manage logistics budgets.
-They develop operational budgets for all sorts of logistics costs — including facilities, labor, supplies, and freight — in addition to annual budgets.
+They develop operational budgets for all sorts of logistics costs — including facilities, labour, supplies, and freight — in addition to annual budgets.